GanstaZ/gzo/README.md

-## DLS Web (CMS)
+## GZ Web (CMS)
-Content Management System extension for phpBB.
+GZ Web is a Content Management System extension for phpBB.
 It is still in development, so don't use on production environment!

 ## Installation
-Download/clone and move the repository into the folder phpbb_root/ext/dls/web
+Download/clone and move the repository into the folder phpbb_root/ext/ganstaz/web

-### Activate
-Go to admin panel -> tab customise -> Manage extensions -> enable DLS Web (CMS)

-### Disable
+### Enable / Disable
-Go to admin panel -> tab customise -> Manage extensions -> disable DLS Web (CMS)
+Go to admin panel / tab customise / Manage extensions -> enable / disable GZ Web (CMS)

 [![Build Status](https://github.com/GanstaZ/web/workflows/Tests/badge.svg)](https://github.com/GanstaZ/web)